In this Article

 Since you use the same IP for a prolonged period of time and don’t switch between different addresses, your connection is usually more stable.
 As a proxy server does not need time to set up a new connection, the overall speed is higher.
 This is good when you need to perform some important operations, for example, pay online, and a failed connection is the last thing you need.

 When requests come from the same IP, it looks more natural to sites.
-The risk of being blocked is lower.
+This lowers the likelihood of connection disruptions.
 Unless you need to perform tasks like web scraping, when you have to send thousands of requests, sticky proxies are a good choice.

 Some social media platforms have limits on how many accounts you can have or from what location you can log in.
-That’s why you need proxies, and it’s better to decide on a sticky one.
+That’s why you need proxies, and it’s better to decide on sticky.
 There are two reasons for it.
 First reason: you won’t be interrupted.
 Do you remember the session factor?
 Every time you have a new IP, you need to log in to your account.
 Imagine that you use rotating proxies and need to fill in your credentials with every request you make.
 You will waste a lot of time and brain cells if you try to do it.
 With sticky proxies, you have prolonged sessions and can take care of your accounts with a seamless connection.
 Second reason: with sticky proxies, all requests come from the same IP.
-This is why they look authentic to platforms, and you do not risk ending up banned.
+This is why they look authentic to platforms, lowering your chances to trigger anti-bot systems.
+Though, again, proxies alone is not enough to successfully manage multiple accounts.

 Whatever you buy, such a purchase usually takes several steps.
 First, you need to pick up items to move them to a cart.
 Then you have to press a “buy” button and fill in purchase and payment details like your name, phone number, address, and card number.
 With every step, you send another request.
 The system has to understand that it’s you who does all those steps – again, remember the session thing.
 That’s why you need to have a stable connection with the same IP.
 It significantly lowers the risk of failed transactions and lost purchases.